Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

-Thus, by tuning the parameter $\xi$ one can directly modulate the angle between these two eigenvectors, which determines the degree of the non-normality in the system.
+Thus, by tuning the parameter $\xi$ one can directly modulate the angle between these two (right) eigenvectors, which determines the degree of non-normality in the system.

-In the asymptotic limit \( \xi\rightarrow\infty \) the eigenvectors become orthogonal and the system becomes normal.
-Conversely, when \( \xi = 0 \), $J_c^{(D)}$ becomes defective, as the two eigenvectors collapse into one.
-In this limit, non-normality emerges from a single structural mechanism, controlled exclusively by the parameter $\xi$.
-In other words, $\xi$ is the sole parameter through which the eigenvector collapse occurs.
-This parameter $\xi$ can be seen as a generalization of the parameter $\zeta = {\gamma_{\nu}-\gamma_{\mu}}/({\gamma_{\mu}+\gamma_{\nu}})$ controlling non-normality in the decoupled system \cite{DiSanto2018}.
+In the asymptotic limit $\xi\to\infty$, the eigenvectors become orthogonal and the system approaches normality.
+Conversely, for $\xi=0$, $J_c^{(D)}$ becomes defective, as the two eigenvectors coalesce into one.
+In this regime, non-normality stems from a single structural mechanism governed solely by $\xi$, which therefore uniquely controls the eigenvector collapse.
+From this perspective, $\xi$ can be viewed as a generalization of the parameter $\zeta = {|\gamma_{\nu}-\gamma_{\mu}|}/({\gamma_{\mu}+\gamma_{\nu}})$, which quantifies non-normality in the decoupled system \cite{DiSanto2018}.
 Furthermore, the degenerate eigenvector defined by $\Sigma_i=1,\Delta_i=0$ extends the corresponding structure found in the decoupled system.
+Once again, by reabsorbing $\epsilon\gamma_{\ell}$ into $\gamma_{\mu}$ the cyclic system maps onto the decoupled one.

+Importantly, this result shows that feedback alone does not generate an independent source of structural non-normality: as long as cyclic symmetry is preserved, the collective dynamics remain reducible to those of a single effective E/I unit.
+This provides a useful baseline against which genuinely non-reducible architectures, such as feedforward chains, can be identified.